 - How humans and AI can work together to create better businesses

 - How bees can keep the peace between elephants and humans

-What a great way to get an introduction to a topic you might not have ever thought about?
-Plus it’s a great way to switch the gears by learning about something new.
+What a great way to get an introduction to a topic you might not have ever thought about.
+Plus it’s a great way to switch gears by learning about something new.

 So here’s to self-improvement podcasts, giving us tools and actionable steps to go forth and be better.